How are pathogenic microorganisms defined?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

 Pathogenic microorganisms are specifically defined as agents that can cause disease.
-This classification encompasses a range of bacteria, viruses, fungi, and parasites that have the potential to invade host organisms and disrupt normal biological functions.
-The key characteristic that distinguishes pathogenic microorganisms is their ability to elicit disease through various mechanisms, such as producing toxins, evading the immune system, or directly damaging tissues.
+This definition encompasses a wide variety of microorganisms, including certain bacteria, viruses, fungi, and protozoa, that possess the capability to invade host organisms and disrupt normal biological functions, ultimately leading to illness or infection.

 Subscribe